Updated for 2026.

 Clarity and Aesthetics

 The clarity difference comes down to material science.
 TruGEN is manufactured using a proprietary polyurethane formulation with a higher refractive index, meaning light passes through the material with less distortion.
 Under standardized optical testing, TruGEN transmits approximately 4-6% more visible light than SmartTrack, according to data presented at the 2023 AADR annual session.
-That percentage may sound small, but the human eye is remarkably sensitive to subtle haziness -- the difference is noticeable in real-world lighting conditions, particularly under fluorescent office lights.
+That percentage may sound small, but the human eye is sensitive to subtle haziness -- the difference is noticeable in real-world lighting conditions, particularly under fluorescent office lights.

 Stain Resistance